API Overview

 |---|---|---|

-imageType | string | Output format: png, jpg, or webp. |
+imageType | string | Output format: png, jpg, jpeg, webp, or svg. |

 transparent | boolean | Render with a transparent background (PNG and WebP only). |